psychoinformatics-de/fairly-big-processing-workflow/README.md

 We also recommend to tune your analysis for computational efficiency and minimal storage demands.
-Optimize the compute time of your pipeline, audit carefully that only relevant results are saved and remove uncessary results right within your pipeline, and, if necessary, wrap job results into tarballs.
+Optimize the compute time of your pipeline, audit carefully that only relevant results are saved and remove unnecessary results right within your pipeline, and, if necessary, wrap job results into tarballs.

 ### Create a container dataset